 The long form curse is what most people think of when they think of cursing.
 It takes more time, is generally well thought out and planned and often requires the caster to hunt down materials to use in the casting.
-This is the form of cursing that most commonly involves taglocks as well. (for those of you who have never heard the term, a taglock is something that will connect the person to the spell like a bit of hair, a toenail, saliva, etc.)
+This is the form of cursing that most commonly involves taglocks as well. (for those of you who have never heard the term, a taglock is something that will connect the person to the spell like hair, a toenail, saliva, a photo, etc.)

 Object Bound Curses

-Object bound curses are the type that I run into most frequently.
+Object bound curses are the type I run into most frequently.
 These are curses that, instead of being directed at a particular person, are attached to an object and follow that object around affecting whoever comes into contact with it.
 I often find these sorts of objects at thrift stores, antique shops, and flea markets.

-Object bound curses are quite often unintentional.
+Object bound curses are often unintentional.
 These are items that, through some twist of fate managed to have some extreme emotion or traumatic event energetically tied to it and it carries those energies with it, bleeding that negativity out onto anybody who picks it up or uses it.
 This unintentional nature can make these objects extremely unpredictable!
-If you’re not experienced with handling and breaking these sorts of curses I would suggest steering clear of any such items you run across.
+If you’re not experienced with handling and breaking these sorts of curses, I would suggest steering clear of any such items you run across.

-Regardless of whether or not you're comfortable with the idea of cursing, knowing the common types of curses that may crop up in your path can prove very useful.
-You never know when you'll run across a cursed object or find yourself or a friend the target of an unfriendly witches ire.
+Regardless of whether you’re comfortable with the idea of cursing, knowing the common types of curses that may crop up in your path can prove very useful.
+You never know when you’ll run across a cursed object or find yourself or a friend the target of an unfriendly witches ire.
 It also helps to know the best method to use if you do decide that a situation requires a curse, being educated on your options is far preferable to trying something and hoping for the best.

 While the subject of cursing spawns many heated debates and has strong proponents on either side, education is never something to shy away from.
-Knowledge of cursing gives witches the tools to both protect themselves and make well informed decisions about their spell casting.
-This series has been a brief introduction to cursing but please don't let your education end here.
+Knowledge of cursing gives witches the tools to both protect themselves and make well-informed decisions about their spell casting.
+This series has been a brief introduction to cursing, but please don’t let your education end here.
 There is so much more to learn on this topic than I could ever hope to cover and I hope that you will continue to read and grow in your magic.

 Read the rest of the Cursing 101 series!